 Veterinary Education plays a significant role in strengthening the veterinary workforce.
 The OIE has supported Members to develop and strengthen Veterinary Education by sharing information and organizing workshops.
 For more information, please visit the Veterinary Education and VSB page.

 The OIE continues to support the strengthening of the VS, Veterinary Education Establishments (VEEs), Veterinary Legislation and Veterinary Statutory Bodies (VSBs) globally and regionally through its global programme for Performance of Veterinary Services (PVS) pathway, including PVS Evaluations and Gap Analysis and more targeted initiatives like VEE and VSB twinning projects and the Veterinary Legislation Support Programme (VLSP).

 PVS Pathway is the OIE’s flagship capacity-building platform for the sustainable improvement of national Veterinary Services.
-Through it’s evaluation and planning process, it can provide members with support for workforce assessment and planning.
-Targeted support can support Members strengthen the enabling environment for good veterinary workforce.
+Through its evaluation and planning process, it can provide members with support for workforce assessment and planning.
+Targeted support can support Members in strengthening an enabling environment for a good veterinary workforce.
 For more information, please visit the PVS page.
 The OIE is currently supporting some pilot initiatives to develop additional support programs in this area.

 In addition, OIE has published OIE Competency and Curricula Guidelines for VEEs and VPPs to facilitate development and reviewing of the curriculums and to promote competency/skill-based trainings.
 The OIE also organises regional and sub-regional workshops on related topics to foster opportunities for experience-sharing among Members.